Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-As some may know, I recently completed the **Certified Red Team Operator** course by [Zero-Point Security][1].
+As some may know, I recently completed the **Red Team Ops** course by [Zero-Point Security][1].
 This is my first foray into the Active Directory exploitation realm and what an experience it has been.